 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) which supersedes FASB ASC Topic 840, Leases (Topic 840) and provides principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease, respectively.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of classification.
 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases.
 The standard is effective for annual and interim periods beginning after December 15, 2018, with early adoption permitted upon issuance.
-The Company is evaluating the application of this ASU, but has not yet determined the potential effects it may have on the Company's financial statements.
+The Company is evaluating the application of this ASU, but has not yet determined the potential effects it may have on the Company's consolidated financial statements.

-In January 2016, the FASB issued ASU 2016-01, Financial Instruments-Overall (Topic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities, which supersedes the current guidance to classify equity securities with readily determinable fair values into different categories and requires equity securities to be measured at fair value with changes in the fair value recognized through net income (loss).
-The standard is effective for annual and interim periods beginning after December 15, 2017.
-The Company does not believe the application of this standard will have a material impact on the Company's financial position or results of operations.
+In January 2016, the FASB issued ASU 2016-01, Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities, which supersedes the current guidance to classify equity securities with readily determinable fair values into different categories and requires equity securities to be measured at fair value with changes in the fair value recognized through net income (loss).
+In February 2018, the FASB issued ASU 2018-03, Technical Corrections and Improvements to Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities, that clarifies the guidance in ASU 2016-01.
+The standards are effective for annual and interim periods beginning after December 15, 2017.
+The Company does not believe the application of these standards will have a material impact on the Company's financial position or results of operations.